Panasonic eyes doubling of airline Wi-Fi installation to meet demand

 Airlines are rushing to install Wi-Fi on board, seeing not only an opportunity to meet demands from customers to be always connected, but also to make the most of advertising contracts from companies keen on access to this captive audience.

-Panasonic Avionics, part of Panasonic Corp, says it has a 46 percent share of Wi-Fi systems installed since 2009, taking the lead over rivals such as OnAir, Gogo and Global Eagle's Row44.
+Panasonic Avionics, part of Panasonic Corp, says it has won a 46 percent share of business for Wi-Fi systems since 2009, taking the lead over rivals such as OnAir, Gogo and Global Eagle's Row44.

 "We installed 488 systems on aircraft last year, but the rate needs to double to 1,000 a year to catch up with demand," Neil James, executive director sales and marketing, told Reuters at the Aircraft Interiors Expo in Hamburg this week.